ajcci/sky130_ajc_ip__por/README.md

 Save it and run CACE the usual way __without__ selecting `R-C Extracted` from the `cace-gui` window.
 Once again, this is done because this circuit uses xspice models to simulate the behavior of the digital route and the digital route was not extracted from the layout for faster simulation (as well as a higher likelihood of simulation convergence).

-Without any changes to Ngspice parameters, the extracted netlist will run into __'Timestep too small'__ issues during simulation and quit prematurely.
+Without any changes to Ngspice parameters, the extracted netlist will run into __'Timestep too small'__ issues due to limitations of the simulator, and cause the simulation to quit prematurely.

-To make it run all the way through, add the following two options to reduce the tolerance of the simulation (prodces less accurate simulation results):
+To make it run all the way through, add the following two options to reduce the tolerance of the simulation, albeit reduces accuray of the simulation results:

 ```
 .option reltol=1e-3
 .option abstol=1e-3
 ```

 The result after simulation is shown in the figure below.
-All pass except for the lower-bound of __Startup time (actual)__ at 0.4493ms where the spec limit is 0.5ms
+All pass except for the lower-bound of __Startup time (actual)__ at 0.4493ms where the spec limit is 0.5ms.
 ![](sky130_ajc_ip__por_rcx_reltol1e-3_abstol_1e-3.png)
+RCX netlist with .options reltol=1e-3 abstol=1e-3

+For comparison, run the same simulation with relaxed tolerances using the schematic.
+Results (below) show all pass, but there are some inconsistencies.
+Namely, for both __Startup time (actual)__ and __Reset active time (est.)__, the __Min__ result shows that the RCX value is ***lower** than the schematic value, which doesn't make sense here because both these parameters depend on the oscillation frequency of an RC oscillator, and in the RCX netlist, there is more R and more C, which should result in longer delays, slower circuits.

 ![](sky130_ajc_ip__por_schematic_reltol1e-3_abstol_1e-3.png)
+Schematic netlist with .options reltol=1e-3 abstol=1e-3

 ![](sky130_ajc_ip__por_schematic_default_tol.png)

  `por_ana` and re-ordered the ports according to the port order of `por_ana`.
 A simply way to accomplish this is to open up `sky130_ajc_`